-The Civil Rights Cold Case Records Collection Act of 2017 aims to bring justice to the victims of civil rights cold cases.
-To achieve this, the proposed legislation would establish a review board, independent of the FBI, to oversee the release of documents pertaining to cases.
+The Civil Rights Cold Case Records Collection Act of 2018 aims to bring justice to the victims of civil rights cold cases.
+To achieve this, the legislation establishes a review board, independent of the FBI, to oversee the release of documents pertaining to cases.

 For the full text of the bill, click here.

 On January 8th, 2019, the Cold Case Act was signed into law by President Donald Trump.